-Making cupcakes is so fun once you know how.
-Anyone can make them – even if you have never baked before.
-Here’s everything you need to know to get started making cupcakes, including a recipe for perfect vanilla cupcakes.
+Anyone can make cupcakes – even if you have never baked before.
+Here’s everything you need to know to get started making cupcakes from scratch for birthdays, parties, or any day!

 What Supplies Do You Need to Make Cupcakes?